 - Time saving tip: Use this kitchen hack to slice grape tomatoes in seconds!
 Place the veggies between two round lids, then run a sharp knife between them to cut a handful all at once.

 - Prefer something lighter?
-You can easily replace the whole milk with 2% and use less cheese if the cream sauce seems too heavy.
+You can easily replace the whole milk with 2% and use less cheese if the tortellini pesto sauce seems too heavy.

 If you’ll be hosting dinner guests, let them munch on bruschetta while this pesto tortellini is in the oven.
 Don’t forget a batch of pignoli cookies for a light dessert!